-The level of fee for a UK sponsorship visa licence will depend on the size of your organisation.
-In some circumstances, you may be eligible to pay the small sponsor licence fee.
+The level of fee for a UK sponsorship visa licence will depend on the size of the organisation.
+In some circumstances, the employer may be eligible to pay the small sponsor licence fee.

-The fee for medium or large sponsors is currently £1,476 (as of 2019), while the fee for small or charitable sponsors is £536.
-You will usually be classed as a small business if your annual turnover is £10.2 million or less and you have 50 employees or fewer.
+The fee for medium or large sponsors is currently £1,476, while the fee for small or charitable sponsors is £536.
+Employers will usually be classed as a small business if their annual turnover is £10.2 million or less and they have 50 employees or fewer.

-Employers also have the option to sign up for what’s known as the premium sponsor scheme.
-The fee for the premium service can range rom £2,000 to £25,000, again depending on the size of your organisation and the length of time you sign up for.
+Employers also have the option to sign up for the premium sponsor scheme.
+The fee for the premium service can range from £2,000 to £25,000, again depending on the size of the organisation and the length of time signed up for.

-Under this scheme you will receive an enhanced level of support with your own dedicated account manager.
+Under this scheme, the employer will receive an enhanced level of support with their own dedicated account manager.

 Applying to renew an existing sponsor licence

 A UK sponsorship visa licence is valid for four years, after which it will expire.
-The only exceptions are if it is revoked or surrendered before it expires, for example, where you fail to fulfil your duties as a UK sponsor.
+The only exceptions are if it is revoked or surrendered before it expires, for example, where the employer fails to fulfil its compliance duties as a UK sponsor.

-You must renew your licence in the event that you wish to continue to employ Tier 2 or Tier 5 migrant workers.
-Further, when applying to renew your UK sponsorship visa licence, the cost of doing so will be the same as if you were applying for a licence for the first time.
+The employer must renew its licence to continue to employ sponsored workers.
+Further, when applying to renew the UK sponsorship visa licence, the cost of doing so will be the same as if applying for a licence for the first time.

-Under the Immigration Skills Charge Regulations 2017 you may also be liable to pay what’s known as the Immigration Skills Charge each time you sponsor a non-EEA worker.
-You will need to pay this charge when you assign the CoS.
+Under the Immigration Skills Charge Regulations 2017, sponsors are liable to pay the Immigration Skills Charge each time they sponsor a migrant worker under the points-based system.
+This is payable when assigning the CoS.

-If you are a small or charitable organisation, you will pay the ‘small’ charge, that is £364 for any stated period of employment up to 12 months, plus £182 for each subsequent 6-month period stated on the certificate.
+Small or charitable organisations will pay the ‘small’ charge, that is £364 for any stated period of employment up to 12 months, plus £182 for each subsequent 6-month period stated on the certificate.

-Unless an exception applies, you must pay the charge each time you assign a certificate of sponsorship to a non-EEA national and that worker is either:
+Unless an exception applies, the employer must pay the charge each time it assigns a certificate of sponsorship to a sponsored worker that is either: